Premises Liability Laws in California

 - “Responsible” parties – Although property owners are often the parties liable when accidents occur on their property, it may also be possible for property managers, landlords, homeowners associations and other entities to be liable when dangerous property conditions cause accidents and injuries.

-If you have been harmed due to the dangerous conditions at a property, contact a Pasadena personal injury lawyer at the Law Offices of Pius Joseph for answers about your best options for financial recovery.
+If you have been harmed due to the dangerous conditions at a property, contact a Pasadena premises liability lawyer at the Law Offices of Pius Joseph for answers about your best options for financial recovery.

 From offices based in Pasadena, we provide superior representation and service to injured people throughout Los Angeles County, San Bernardino County, Riverside County, Orange County, San Diego County and the state of California.